Bo-Ni/AcademicHomePage/content/research/2020-06-04-3D-graphene-nanolattice/index.md

 date: '2020-06-04'
 categories: []
 tags:
-  - MD
-  - PFC/PF
+  - 2D material
   - Metamaterial
   - Snap-through
   - Pseudo plasticity
+  - MD
+  - PFC/PF
 subtitle: ''
 summary: '3D architectured graphene nanolattice has open doors to integrate superior mechanical propeties, including specififc strength, stiffness and deformability.
-In this project, the energy dissipation in graphene nanolattice is enhanced via a novel design with snap-through instability.
-We have constructed a group of reconfigurable graphene nanolattices based on a straw-like unit design.
-Combining molecular dynamics and theoretical model, pseudo plasticity and hysteresis of the nanolattices are demonstrated and explained.
+In this project, the energy dissipation in graphene nanolattice is enhanced via a novel design with <strong>snap-through instability</strong>.
+We have constructed a group of <strong>reconfigurable</strong> graphene nanolattices based on a straw-like unit design.
+Combining molecular dynamics and theoretical model, <strong>pseudo plasticity</strong> and <strong>hysteresis</strong> of the nanolattices are demonstrated and explained.
 With these novel toughening mechanisms, the designed graphene nanolattice is predicted to be tolerant of crack-like flaw and dissipate energy better than carbon steel.'
 authors: []
 featured: no
 disable_jquery: no